keptn/lifecycle-toolkit/docs/content/en/docs/implementing/evaluations.md

 * You can define multiple `KeptnEvaluationDefinition` resources for each stage (pre- and post-deployment).
-  These evaluations run in parallel so the failure of one evaluation has no effect on whether other `KeptnEvaluationDefinition` resources are completed.
+  These evaluations run in parallel so the failure of one evaluation has no effect on whether other evaluations are completed.
 * The results of each `KeptnEvaluationDefinition` execution are written to a [KeptnEvaluation](../crd-ref/lifecycle/v1alpha3/#keptnevaluation)